 The Billiken is a mythical good-luck figure who represents "things as they ought to be."

-Before he was Saint Louis University's mascot, he was a national sensation, a figure who was turned into dolls, marshmallow candies, metal banks, hatpins, pickle forks, belt buckles, auto hood ornaments, salt and pepper shakers, bottles and more.
+Before he was Saint Louis University's mascot, he was a national sensation, a figure who was reproduced as dolls, marshmallow candies, metal banks, hatpins, pickle forks, belt buckles, auto-hood ornaments, salt and pepper shakers, bottles and more.

 To buy a Billiken gives the purchaser luck, but to have one given to you is better luck.

 No one is sure exactly when the Billiken first became linked to SLU.

 There are several popular stories, all of which tie the Billiken to John Bender, a law student who took over coaching SLU's football team in 1910, and his resemblance to the cheery good-luck symbol.
 According to one, a cartoonist drew a caricature of the coach in the form of a Billiken and posted it in the window of a local drugstore.
 The football team soon became known as "Bender's Billikens."

 Another version of the story says that Billy Gunn, who ran a drugstore near Saint Louis University, was responsible for linking the Billiken to SLU.
 According to a 1946 obituary, "Coach Bender walked into Mr. Gunn's drugstore one afternoon and was greeted by the proprietor with: 'Bender, you're a real Billiken!'
 William O'Connor, a noted sportswriter who was there, took up the name for Bender, and eventually the University teams became known as the Billikens."

 Florence Pretz, a Missouri art teacher and illustrator, patented her "design for an image" of the Billiken in 1908.